ada-lyn/ada-lyn.github.io/index.md

   <img src="/img/products/number_vs_title_length_Books.png" width="49.5%" />
 </p>

 We have a huge peak for reviews with a title length of aproximatly 10 characters.
-This might be because a lot of people that liked their products put simple titles such as "very good", "I recommand", "best product", and so on.
+This might be because a lot of people that liked their products put simple titles such as "very good", "I recommand", "best product", and so on (or even possibly default titles proposed by Amazon).
 Reviews with very small titles have lower grades, maybe people that don't like product don't care about the title and just put the negative comment, but this there is a very low number of those reviews it is harder to tell with good confidence.

 Overall however, we see that the average rating increases quite a lot for longer titles (more than 0.1 stars), probably because people that liked the product take some time to make good titles that might catch the attention of other people.